Likert scale: Scoring and analysis

 After the questionnaire is completed, each item may be analyzed separately or in some cases item responses may be summed to create a score for a group of items.
 Hence, Likert scales are often called summative scales.

 Whether individual Likert items can be considered as interval-level data, or whether they should be treated as ordered-categorical data is the subject of considerable disagreement in the literature, with strong convictions on what are the most applicable methods.
 This disagreement can be traced back, in many respects, to the extent to which Likert items are interpreted as being ordinal data.

-There are two primary considerations in this discussion.
+Two primary considerations guide the discussion.
 First, Likert scales are arbitrary.
 The value assigned to a Likert item has no objective numerical basis, either in terms of measure theory or scale (from which a distance metric can be determined).
 The value assigned to each Likert item is simply determined by the researcher designing the survey, who makes the decision based on a desired level of detail.
-However, by convention Likert items tend to be assigned progressive positive integer values.
+By convention, however, Likert items tend to be assigned progressive positive integer values.
 Likert scales typically range from 2 to 10 – with 3, 5, or, 7 being the most common.
-Further, this progressive structure of the scale is such that each successive Likert item is treated as indicating a ‘better’ response than the preceding value.
-(This may differ in cases where reverse ordering of the Likert Scale is needed).
+Furthermore, the progressive structure of the scale is such that each successive Likert item is treated as indicating a 'better' response than the preceding value.
+This can differ in cases where reverse ordering of the Likert scale is needed.